-- ½ cup panko bread crumbs
+- ½ cup Panko bread crumbs

-- 1 tablespoon seasoning salt ( Lowery's or similar)
+- 1 tablespoon seasoning salt - Lowery's or similar

 - ½ teaspoon pepper

-- Preheat oven to 350 convection or 375 conventional.
+- Preheat oven to 350° convection or 375° conventional.

 - Set up two pans.
 In the first, combine one egg and ¼ cup milk.
 Whip well.
-In the second pan, ½ cup flour, ½ cup panko bread crumbs, 1 tablespoon seasoning salt and ½ tsp pepper.
-Start with coating the meat with the egg wash.
-Shake to remove excess.
+In the second pan, ½ cup flour, ½ cup Panko bread crumbs, one tablespoon seasoning salt, and ½ teaspoon pepper.

 - Coat well in the flour mixture and shake off excess.
-Place on the tray with the melted butter.

 - Place on the tray with the melted butter.
 Let them set for 5 minutes or so to help the coating stick.